Top 15 Family Activities in Lake Tahoe

-With roughly 3 million visitors heading to Lake Tahoe, it's one of the most visited places on earth.
+With roughly 3 million visitors heading to Lake Tahoe every year, it's one of the most visited places on earth.
 However, while there are plenty of things to do in Lake Tahoe with a loved one or friends, the following 15 family activities are some of the most popular in the area.

 While Lake Tahoe is ideal for the entire family, some activities are more suitable for the family than others.
 While most of the resorts offer slopes that will be amenable even to the beginner skiers in your family, there are other things you can do with the entire group.

 From the sights and sounds and smells of the Alpine Forest to the exhilarating white waters, hiking trails and gondola rides, this truly is an earthly haven that’s the ideal destination for everyone in the entire group.

 Whether you’re in North Lake Tahoe, South Lake Tahoe, or on the east or west shores, you can find a great activity located just a hop, skip and a jump from you no matter what.
 From Lake Tahoe’s Beaches to the resorts and peaks, you can explore this breathtaking environment in its full beauty, whether you visit in the winter or the summer.